ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 {{dataflow}} shows a basic model for communication between an Attester, a Verifier, and a Relying Party.
-The Attester sends its Evidence to the Verifier for appraisal, and the Verifier sends the Attestation Results to the Relying Party.
+The Attester sends its Evidence to the Verifier for appraisal, and the Relying Party gets the Attestation Results from the Verifier.
 There are multiple other possible models.
 This section includes some reference models, but this is not intended to be a restrictive list, and other variations may exist.